-The City of Sterling Heights purchases its drinking water from the GLWA, and with the Great Lakes as our water source and proven treatment technologies, the GLWA consistently delivers safe drinking water to our community.
+With the Great Lakes as our water source and proven treatment technologies, the GLWA consistently delivers safe drinking water to our community.
 The City of Sterling Heights operates the system of water mains that carry this water to your home's service line.